 I’ve extensively used my Pentax 6X7 and 67 cameras for many years and especially like their high speed lenses — 90mm F2.8, 105mm F2.4, 150mm F2.8 and 165mm F2.8.
 All these lenses, and some others as well, use a 67mm filter thread.
-And I find it very strange that Asahi had never released a universal hood for them.
+And I find it very strange that Asahi had never released a universal lens hood for them.

 Mamiya G2 bellows lens hood